South African gold producers gear up for strikes from Sunday

 Zuma’s government, which denies charges by critics that it has paid more attention to the country’s wealthy business elite than to the masses of workers, poor and unemployed, has called for all sides in the labor disputes to avoid violence.

-“Parties must engage and negotiate in good faith,” said Nkosinathi Nhleko, director general in the Department of Labor.
+“Parties must engage and negotiate in good faith,” said Nkosinathi Nhleko, director general in the Department of Labour.

 South Africa has some of the most conflict-ridden labor relations in the world, studies show, reflecting big inequalities between a super-rich elite and comfortable middle class and a large majority of citizens struggling to get by in the face of rising costs of transport and living essentials.